yuzhou-pan/APE/README.md

 5. Numerical issue: In script 2 inla.mesh.2d() takes forever to run in some job
    - soln: round loc argument to 5 digits

-# Tasks
-- Model selection
-- Prediction on 12km*12km grids
-     - modify A matrix in "pred" stacked data